nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 * These rules will help you answer the first basic question. _See 4 basic questions section_.
 Though your answer will improve in accuracy as you proceed to apply the other rules and to answer the other questions from the next stages of analytical reading.
 * The inspectional reading you've done before will help you apply these rules.
 * Their aim is to provide the reader who applies them with a knowledge of a book’s structure.
-* You should not take the term “stage” in a chronological sense, **unless perhaps at the very beginning of your exercise as an analytical reader**[^7].
-That is, it is not necessary to read a book through in order to apply the first four rules, then to read it again and again in order to apply the other rules.
-The practiced reader accomplishes all of these stages at once.

-[^7]: See learning under insights section.
-At first, you maybe to to reread and apply different sections, but that should stop as  you get more skilled.

 ### Classifying the Book